Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 To use Azure AI Search, we need to create an **index**, **indexer**, **data source**, and **skillset**.
 Let's quickly review what is each of those do.

 **Data Source**
-In Azure AI Search, a data source is used with indexers, providing the connection information for on demand or scheduled data refresh of a target index, pulling data from supported Azure data sources.
+In Azure AI Search, a data source serves as a connection point for indexers.
+It provides the necessary connection details to enable on-demand or scheduled data refreshes for a target index, pulling data from supported Azure data sources.

 **Indexer**
-An indexer automates indexing from supported Azure data sources such as Azure Storage, Azure SQL Database, and Azure Cosmos DB to name a few.
-Indexers use a predefined data source and index to establish an indexing pipeline that extracts and serializes source data, passing it to a search service for data ingestion.
-For AI enrichment of image and unstructured text, indexers can also accept a skillset that defines AI processing.
+An indexer automates the process of indexing data from supported Azure data sources, such as Azure Storage, Azure SQL Database, and Azure Cosmos DB, among others.
+It leverages a predefined data source and index to create an indexing pipeline that extracts, transforms, and serializes the source data before passing it to the search service for ingestion.
+Additionally, for AI enrichment of images and unstructured text, indexers can incorporate a skillset, which defines the AI processing tasks to be applied during indexing.

 **Index**
-a search index is your searchable content, available to the search engine for indexing, full text search, vector search, hybrid search, and filtered queries.
-An index is defined by a schema and saved to the search service, with data import following as a second step.
+A search index represents your searchable content, making it available to the search engine for various operations such as indexing, full-text search, vector search, hybrid search, and filtered queries.
+The index is defined by a schema, which specifies the structure of the data, including fields, types, and attributes.
+Once the schema is defined and saved to the Azure AI Search service, data import occurs as a subsequent step to populate the index with content.

 **Skillset**
-A skillset is a reusable object in Azure AI Search that's attached to an indexer.
-It contains one or more skills that call built-in AI or external custom processing over documents retrieved from an external data source.
+A skillset in Azure AI Search is a reusable object that is linked to an indexer.
+It consists of one or more skills, which apply built-in AI capabilities (such as OCR, natural language processing, or entity recognition) or invoke external custom processing to enrich documents retrieved from an external data source.
+Skillsets allow you to enhance raw data by extracting meaningful information, transforming it into searchable content, and enabling advanced search and analysis capabilities.

-Before we can start creating the data source, we need to add your subscription id to the **.env** configuration file.
-Run the command below to the subscription id.
+Before creating the data source, you need to add your subscription ID to the **.env** configuration file.
+Use the command below to set your subscription ID.

 {{< copycode lang="bash" >}}
 subscription_id=$(az account show | jq -r .id)